Lima province: Boundaries

-Government

-Lima Province is administered by the Metropolitan Municipality of Lima (Municipalidad Metropolitana de Lima), which also administers the city of Lima.
-Its current mayor is Jorge Muñoz Wells (2019-2022).

 Climate

 From April to December, Lima is often covered in coastal fog and mist, while in January to late March, the weather is generally sunny.

+Culture

 Tourism

 Lima has various tourist destinations and activities, including pre-Inca period pyramids, museums and modern shopping malls.
 There are many restaurants, some of which specialize in fresh seafood, bars and nightclubs.
 There are many beaches for sunbathing, swimming and fishing.